RailsEventStore/rails_event_store/railseventstore.org/source/docs/v2/instrumentation.html.md

 instrumenter = ActiveSupport::Notifications

 RubyEventStore::Client.new(
-  repository: RubyEventStore::InstrumentedRepository.new(
+  repository: RubyEventStore::InstrumentedRepository.new(RubyEventStore::InMemoryRepository.new, instrumenter),
-    RubyEventStore::InMemoryRepository.new, instrumenter
-  ),
-  mapper: RubyEventStore::Mappers::InstrumentedMapper.new(
+  mapper: RubyEventStore::Mappers::InstrumentedMapper.new(RubyEventStore::Mappers::Default.new, instrumenter),
-    RubyEventStore::Mappers::Default.new, instrumenter
-  ),
-  dispatcher: RubyEventStore::InstrumentedDispatcher.new(
+  dispatcher: RubyEventStore::InstrumentedDispatcher.new(RubyEventStore::Dispatcher.new, instrumenter),
-    RubyEventStore::Dispatcher.new, instrumenter
-  )
 )
 ```

 You can also instrument your own repository, mapper or dispatcher components the same way.

 ### AggregateRoot